When driving in, use your car's parking lights

 Use an iPod or other gizmo with earbuds, not a boom box

 Music is a personal choice and is great when combined with astronomy.
 Please respect any silence desired by others.
-No, we don't want to hear the race either.
-And don't even think about tuning in Rush or Art Bell!
+No, we don't want to hear the race or fox news either

 Ask before looking through a telescope